peruvianidol/mikeaparicio.com/_src/posts/2023-11-07-using-wordpress-as-a-headless-CMS-for-eleventy.md

 {% endraw %}
 ```

-Here we're looking in the `posts` data file for all the posts that match the current category and adding displaying the title and a brief excerpt.
+Here we're looking in the `posts` data file for all the posts that match the current category and displaying the title and a brief excerpt.

 ### Pages